Copyright to own scientific work

 When making available publications in an open archive, like Bergen Open Research Archive (BORA), it is necessary to know what policy the publisher has towards self-archiving.
 The policy will contain information about which versions of an article are available, if there is an embargo period, and other conditions.
 Information about the publisher’s policy will usually be found in the publishing contract, on the publisher website, or in the Sherpa/RoMEO-database (for articles).

 Some journals have an embargo period on one or more versions of an article.
 The embargo period will usually be 6, 12 or 24 months.
-Articles with an embargo can be registered in BORA, but will be made available online only when the embargo period is over.
+Articles with an embargo can be registered in BORA, but will be made available online when the embargo period is over.

 When it comes to making available published books and book chapters it will usually be necessary to contact the publisher to ask for permission to reuse the work.
 If the book no longer is for sale it might be possible to get copyright transferred back to the author again.